maltaweel/InsectNLTK/README.md

 Gensim 3.3+
 PyLDAvis 2.1+

-For given code, use the src folder, which contains the relevant packages described below.
+For given code, see the src folder, which contains the relevant packages described below.

 <i>scrape</i>